Alcohol Poisoning: Symptoms, Causes, Treatment and Prevention

 Hospitals will typically treat alcohol poisoning by initially focusing on protecting the airway and breathing.
 Someone who cannot breathe on their own will have a tube placed down their throat into their lungs and be attached to a machine that breathes for them.
 An IV will usually be placed to allow for hydration and medications.
 Other symptoms and problems will be treated as they occur.

 There are no medications specifically used to treat alcohol poisoning.
 Rather, medications are given to help reduce the effects of symptoms that occur.
 Medications are almost always given through an IV, as taking medications by mouth can cause choking in someone experiencing alcohol poisoning.

 The only way to prevent alcohol poisoning is to avoid using too much alcohol.
 Avoiding binge drinking can especially help to reduce this risk.
 Other things that can help to reduce the risk of alcohol poisoning include:

-You can also reduce the risk of accidental alcohol poisoning by storing alcohol where children cannot access it.
+You can also reduce the risk of accidental alcohol poisoning by storing alcohol where it cannot be accessed by children.

 Alcohol addiction treatment is one of the most effective ways to overcome addiction and reduce your risk of alcohol poisoning.
 The treatment process typically involves two main steps.
-The first is medical detox, which allows your body to eliminate alcohol from its system.
-This can take 7–10 days and is when withdrawal symptoms will occur.
+The first is detox: the process of allowing your body to eliminate alcohol from its system.
+This can take seven to 10 days and is the time when withdrawal symptoms will occur.

 The Recovery Village at Palmer Lake provides a full continuum of care for those struggling with alcohol addiction.
-Located among the beautiful mountains of Colorado, our professional rehab facility provides an ideal environment where healing and lasting recovery from addiction can begin.
-Contact us today to learn more about how our addiction treatment programs can lead you toward a healthier, alcohol-free future.
+Located among the beautiful mountains of Colorado, our professional rehab facility provides an ideal environment in which healing and lasting recovery from addiction can begin.
+Contact us today to learn more about how our addiction treatment programs can put you on the path toward a healthier, alcohol-free future.